Zams93/Portfolio-one/README.md

 Rubik

+I chose to use the fonts above as they give the website a fun but professional feel.
 The font codes used were from Google fonts.

 #### Colors

-* The color used for the logo and content background is #A44200 and rgba(164, 66, 0, 0.6) for opaque. – Rusty orange
+* The color used for the logo and content background is #A44200 and rgba(164, 66, 0, 0.6) for opaque – Rusty orange
 * The color used for the background if the image does not load is #001219 – Black pearl
 * The color used for the content text links and buttons is #e09f3e – Lighter orange
 * The color used for the general text and social media icons is #fff - white